raghavagps/hemopi2/README.md

 ```
 # Important Note

-- Due to large size of the model file, we have compressed model.
+- Due to large size of the model file, we have compressed model directory and uploaded on our webserver. https://webs.iiitd.edu.in/raghava/hemopi2/download.html
+- Download this zip file
 - It is crucial to unzip the file before attempting to use the code or model.
 The compressed file must be extracted to its original form for the code to function properly.